AlexisTM/alexistm.github.io/_posts/2016-10-25-human_generator.md

 image:
 title: Humans.txt generator
 github: https://github.com/AlexisTM/humans-generator/
-description: Humans.txt generator is a **npm** package for **NodeJS** allowing you to generate a file with the team that worked on a website/application.
+description: Humans.txt generator is a <strong>npm</strong> package for <strong>NodeJS</strong> allowing you to generate a file with the team that worked on a website/application.
 Because we matters.
 ---

 [![Build Status](https://travis-ci.org/AlexisTM/humans-generator.svg?branch=master)](https://travis-ci.org/haydenbleasel/humans-generator)